- Sleep Products

 The study authors found that the sleep deprivation in the week following both the beginning and end of DST indirectly led to higher rates of traffic accidents, and a disruption to bodily functions that shouldn’t be ignored.

 Many of us can acknowledge the effects of pulling an all-nighter, but not getting enough sleep for several days on end can be just as pernicious.
-Adults need 7 to 7.5 hours per night.
+All adults have a different sleep requirement that is just right for them, normal adult sleep duration ranges from 7 to 9 hours per night.

 When we get less than that, we’re operating on a sleep-deprived mind and body.
 It’s harder for us to focus and process information, which affects our performance at work and school.
 It also slows down our reaction times, an important consideration for athletes and a potential factor in drowsy driving accidents related to DST.
 We also have a tougher time regulating our emotions and our mood, and our appetite goes haywire, craving junkier foods that don’t help our energy levels.